Zaidizz96/taskmaster/README.md

 ### All Tasks

 The "All Tasks" page currently features a back button and will be enhanced to display tasks from the local database, allowing users to view all their tasks at a glance.

+### Edit Tasks

+- we create new page activity (edit task) for allowing the users to edit their task info

 ## Espresso Testing